Higher education funding

 For participants with SEND, the scheme will fund up to 100% of actual costs for support directly related to their additional needs.
-This is in line with what was provided under the 2014-2020 Erasmus+ programme.
-Unlike Erasmus+, however, this funding will also cover preparatory visits by the sending organisation to carry out risk assessments and ensure participants will be able to equally access and take part in all elements of a placement.
+However, this funding will also cover preparatory visits by the sending organisation to carry out risk assessments and ensure participants will be able to equally access and take part in all elements of a placement.
 Pre-visits can be for a maximum duration of three days.
 Pre-visits are not available for any other purpose.

 Additional support for those from disadvantaged backgrounds

 Participants on an HE placement meeting the disadvantaged background criteria outlined in Annex A of the Programme Guide will receive an additional £110 per month to their cost-of-living grant.

 As such, the total cost of living grant funding provided to students from disadvantaged backgrounds will be as follows:

 For placements with a total duration of four to eight weeks: